 tasks for the implementation of the action and whether it is not acting as a mailbox (empty shell).

-The MGA is, in principle, to be used with NGO partners, except for mixed consortia (NGOs and IOs when NGO is the coordinator (lead beneficiary)).
-DG ECHO works under indirect management with IO partners and they thus sign a separate agreement (IMDA or HACA).
+The MGA is, in principle, to be used with NGO partners, except for mixed consortia (between NGOs and IOs when the NGO is the coordinator (lead beneficiary)).
+DG ECHO works under indirect management with International Organisations and a different agreement is signed: the Humanitarian Aid Contribution Agreement – HACA.

-No, under the IMDA or HACA templates signed by DG ECHO’s IO Partners, the NGO, even if a certified DG ECHO partner, would be an implementing partner of the IO.
+No, under the IMDA or HACA templates signed by DG ECHOwith International Organisations, NGOs, even if certified DG ECHO partner, would be an implementing partner of the IO and not a co-partner.

 Yes.
-Look at the standard justifications for exceeding the 60,000 EUR ceiling in the HIP Technical Annexes for more information.
+Partners should look at explanation of the standard justifications for exceeding the EUR 60 000 ceiling provided in the WWD Annex, HIP Technical Annexes and SF Guidelines (Financial support to third parties).